paultopia/gobbledygook/content/pages/syllabus-2019.md

-title: Syllabus
+title: Archived Syllabus (2019)
-save_as: index.html
-status: hidden

-**WORK IN PROGRESS** --- this is now the 2020 edition syllabus, which I am currently building.
-Please check back here in the coming days as material will be shuffled around a bit.
-You can also go look at [last year's syllabus]({filename}syllabus-2019.md).
+Date: 2018-10-19

+**This is an archived version of the syllabus from the first iteration of the course.** I've left it here for the purposes of maintaining a record.

 # Introduction to Quantitative & Computational Legal Reasoning  (LAW:8645)

-Spring 2020; Monday + Tuesday 2:00-3:30; Classroom 265.
+Spring 2019; Monday + Tuesday 12:40-2:10; Classroom 125.

 Professor: Paul Gowder (Office: 408.
 Email: paul-gowder@uiowa.edu.
 Phone: 319-384-3202.).